 “Is there no girl out there for me?”

 Good-hearted men worried, doubted and almost gave up until they’ve read this proven 5-Step Plan:

 Download your free ebook here: 5-steps to Quality Dates

 How long should you chat online before going on a date?

 Transition is all about the way you ask

-Most of times, if she stopped answering after you asked her on a date, it’s because of the way you asked.
+But, if she stopped answering after you asked her on a date, it’s because of the way you asked.
 I see this mistake happen so many times where guys think that they can just ask a woman out of nowhere.
-It makes sense to do that because you’ve been texting for awhile, there’s been good responses, so she should easily just say yes.
+It makes sense to do that because you’ve been texting for a while, there have been good responses, so she should easily just say yes.

 Unfortunately, that’s not the case.
 So the important thing to know is if you have been asking girls abruptly out of nowhere in the middle of your conversation. you’ll most likely not get a response.
 Because technically there is no transition from texting to an actual date.
 You abruptly asking isn’t transitioning at all.
 When I say abruptly, I mean asking for her number, interrupting your conversation like this below isn’t good:

 This ebook has the ultimate plan for every good-intentioned man to find his true love, no matter the previous failures